CryptoOnion/doc/faq.md

 ## Blocking method calls and endless loops

 If you perform any blocking calls (i.e. `Thread.sleep`, endless loops or `I/O`), you should move them to your main method.
-Otherwise it could block the communication and initialization of the multitier object.
+Otherwise, it could block the communication and initialization of the multitier object.

 ```scala
   // Avoid: